Multi-Camera Multi-Person Re-Identification with Hailo-8

 Hailo-8 is the perfect AI accelerator to deliver accurate real-time person re-identification on edge devices.
 Its compute power also enables processing many people concurrently with high accuracy which is crucial for high-quality re-identification.
 Hailo-8 also lowers the system cost with installation and maintenance of a single AI accelerator to process multiple cameras in real-time.

-The Hailo TAPPAS multi-camera re-identification pipeline is implemented using GStreamer on an embedded host and Hailo-8 running in real-time (without batching), with four RTSP IP cameras in FHD input resolution.
+The Hailo TAPPAS multi-camera re-identification and tracking pipeline is implemented using GStreamer on an embedded host and Hailo-8 running in real-time (without batching), with four RTSP IP cameras in FHD input resolution.
 The host acquires the encoded video over Ethernet and decodes it.
 The decoded frames are sent for processing on Hailo-8 over PCIe, and the final output is displayed on the screen.

 Figure 2 – System drawing of the multi-camera multi-person application running with Hailo-8.